 This experience was included in our overland camping tour

-Spend a night between the giants of the wild
+3. Spend a night between the animals of Botswana

-With the highest elephant population in Africa, this is something you need to add on your bucket list.
+With the highest elephant population in Africa, this is something you need to add to your bucket list.
 At Elephants Sands, where the slogan is “where elephants rule”, you can get up super close and personal with these amazing creatures.
 Spending a night here is either possible in one of the stilted tents or you can choose to camp in your own tent.
-The campsite is not fenced so the elephants come whenever they like.
-With the swimming pool in front of the waterhole, this is something different than a typical safari.
+This campsite in Botswana is not fenced, so the elephants come whenever they like and with the swimming pool in front of the waterhole, this is something different than a typical safari.

-Staying at Elephant Sands was one of our favorite accommodations in Africa.
+Staying at Elephant Sands was one of our favorite accommodations in Botswana.
 We highly recommend staying here at least 1 night.

-Go on a safari in Chobe National Park
+4. Go on a real Botswana safari in Chobe National Park

 Safari’s cost around $30-$50 per person

-A 4-hour safari adventure from anywhere in Kasane here
+A safari in Botswana from anywhere in Kasane

 For the ultimate scenic experience and seeing the Okavango Delta from a bird’s eye view, this is it!
 An experience that gives you the opportunity to see all the incredible wildlife in a way that would never be possible from the ground.
 It’s the only way to see how majestic the whole area really is.
-We were able to see so many animals, buffalos, hippos, herds of elephants wandering through the delta.
+During this unique experience in Botswana were able to see so many animals, buffalos, hippos, herds of elephants wandering through the Okavango Delta.
 Super cool!

 Wear neutral clothes during your safari experiences, bright colors may attract the animals